-NASA Discover ‘Sister Solar System’ With Seven Planets Orbiting One Star
+NASA Discovers ‘Sister Solar System’ With Seven Planets Orbiting One Star

 — Brian Cox (@ProfBrianCox) February 22, 2017

-On the other hand, scientists like Michael Gillon are also saying that three of these planets in the sister solar system are very likely to host liquid oceans, and they also say that this new solar system has a lot in common with our own, as The Telegraph reported.
+On the other hand, scientists like Michael Gillon are also saying that three of these planets in the sister solar system are very likely to host liquid oceans, and they also say that this new solar system has a lot in common with our own, as the Telegraph reported.

 “The planets are all close to each other and very close to the star, which is very reminiscent of the moons around Jupiter.
 Still, the star is so small and cold that the seven planets are temperate, which means that they could have some liquid water, and maybe life, by extension, on the surface.”